OpenEvalProject/evals/manuscripts/elife-63835/v2/manuscript.md

 Interestingly, metabolites from the purine metabolism pathway, namely inosine, guanosine, xanthosine, and urate, were elevated (Figure 6L, Figure 6—figure supplement 1).
 This is particularly intriguing because adenosine deaminase (ADA), the enzyme that catalyzes the conversion of adenosine to inosine, is known to be more active in type 2 diabetic patients (Kurtul et al., 2004) and is associated with liver fibrosis in NAFLD (Jiang et al., 2018).
 Increases in ADA activity can lead to an increased flux through the purine metabolic pathway, eventually leading to increased production of urate by xanthine dehydrogenase (XDH) as the final step in the pathway (Mandal and Mount, 2015).
 In fact, the presence of elevated serum urate level is a biomarker and risk factor for fatty liver disease (Jensen et al., 2018), and greater XDH activity has been suggested as a causative factor for the development of insulin resistance and NAFLD through increasing oxidative stress via production of hydrogen peroxide (Kelley et al., 2010; Xu et al., 2015).
 Therefore, our independent metabolomics analyses confirm some of the main points of our study.

-## Transcriptomics of aged mice suggest progression of the disease-like phenotype
+### Transcriptomics of aged mice suggest progression of the disease-like phenotype

 To better understand changes happening in aged Cdk1 cKO liver, we performed transcriptomic analysis on 12-month-old control and Cdk1 cKO liver by RNA-seq, using equivalent parts of the liver.
 Principal component analysis of the transcriptomic data indicated that control and Cdk1 cKO samples clustered separately along the PC1 axis, with the PC1 axis accounting for 68.7% of the variability among the samples, and that the transcriptomes of aged control samples were more similar to each other while those of Cdk1 cKO liver were more heterogeneous (Figure 7A).
 We identified a total of 12,143 genes, including 310 genes that were upregulated and 72 that were downregulated in Cdk1 cKO liver relative to control (Figure 7B, Supplementary file 6).
 Some of the top upregulated were predicted genes with relatively unknown functions, such as Gm14295, Gm11007, and Gm2007, although we also found genes such as Gsta1, an oxidative stress response gene that is one of the most differentially expressed between normal liver and steatotic liver (Hennig et al., 2014), and retinol metabolism genes including Cyp2b9, Cyp2b13, and Rdh9, which is part of a predictive signature for fibrosis in a mouse model for NASH (van Koppen et al., 2018).
 Among the top downregulated genes, we identified Foxq1, an established repressor of FOXO1 (Cui et al., 2016), confirming the presence of insulin resistance in which FOXO1 is hyperactive.
 Interestingly, Foxq1 was expressed at normal levels in the 8-week-old Cdk1 cKO mice (see Figure 1L), indicating that with age, there is an adaptive process regulating FOXQ1/FOXO1 activity.
 When we compared the RNA-seq data to a 20-gene signature associated with severe NAFLD/NASH relative to mild NAFLD (Moylan et al., 2014), the gene signature appeared to be expressed substantially higher in aged Cdk1 cKO liver than in aged control liver (Figure 7C).
 We further validated selected targets within the gene signature via qPCR and confirmed that these genes were upregulated in aged Cdk1 cKO liver (Figure 7D).

 ![Figure 7.](https://cdn.elifesciences.org/articles/63835/elife-63835-fig7-v2.jpg)

-**Figure 7.:** Cdk1 cKO mice.(A) Principal component analysis of RNA-seq data from 12-month-old mice.
+**Figure 7.:** (A) Principal component analysis of RNA-seq data from 12-month-old mice.
 (B) Volcano plot of RNA-seq data.
 Significantly differentially expressed genes (q-value <0.1) are represented by red dots, while non-significant genes by black dots.
 (C) Heat map of expression data from RNA-seq of genes from a severe NAFLD 20-gene signature.
 RNA-seq data is available in Supplementary file 6.
 (D) qPCR validation of selected genes from the 20-gene signature (n = 5 per genotype).
 (E) KEGG pathway analysis of differentially expressed genes (red for upregulated genes, green for downregulated genes) from RNA-seq data.
 Number of genes over the total number of genes associated with each KEGG term is indicated at the end of the respective bars.
 (F) ChIP enrichment analysis (ChEA) of differentially expressed genes from RNA-seq data.
 KEGG and ChEA data are available in Supplementary file 7.
 (G) Enrichment of LXRα localization at promoters of Srebf1 and Scd1 upon ChIP-qPCR after normalization to input.
 Error bars for all graphs represent S.E.M.
 Source data for qPCR and ChIP-qPCR are available in Supplementary file 10.

 KEGG pathway analysis (Figure 7E, Supplementary file 7) indicated a number of pathways are enriched among upregulated (red) and downregulated (green) genes from the RNA-seq.
 The most significantly enriched pathway, ‘retinol metabolism’, as well as enrichment of ‘TGF-beta signaling pathway’, provide support for the presence of fibrosis in Cdk1 cKO liver (Lee and Jeong, 2012; Meng et al., 2016) and confirmed our metabolomics data (Figure 6J).
 Multiple KEGG terms associated with cancer, such as ‘chemical carcinogenesis’, ‘cell cycle’ and ‘hepatocellular carcinoma’ were also enriched for upregulated genes (Figure 7E).
 On the other hand, KEGG pathway analysis of downregulated genes only highlighted the term ‘steroid hormone biosynthesis’ (Figure 7E).
 Nevertheless, a closer inspection of genes classified under this term revealed Hsd3b5 and Cyp2c70 for which downregulation is associated with development of NAFLD in mouse models (Hou et al., 2019).
 ChIP enrichment analysis (ChEA) was also performed on the transcriptomic data to identify transcription factors whose downstream targets are enriched among differentially expressed genes (Figure 7F, Supplementary file 7).
 LXR, a glucose-responsive lipogenic nuclear receptor (Mitro et al., 2007), was the most significant transcription factor identified.
 LXR binds to DNA as a heterodimer with RXR (Willy et al., 1995), which also appears as an enriched transcription factor, indicating that the LXR-RXR heterodimer may be more active in the aged Cdk1 cKO liver.
 Indeed, ChIP-qPCR for LXRα identified increased binding of LXRα at promoters of Srebf1 and Scd1 (Figure 7G; p=0.0093 for Srebf1 promoter and p=0.0213 for Scd1 promoter), both of which are lipogenic genes and are direct targets of LXR (Repa, 2000; Chu et al., 2006), suggesting that LXR might be directly responsible for the increase in SREBP1c levels (Figure 6D–E) and therefore lead indirectly to hepatic steatosis.
 Notably, OCT4, a transcription factor commonly associated with pluripotency in stem cells (Chambers and Tomlinson, 2009), was also selected by ChEA (Figure 7F).
 This concurs with the enrichment of the KEGG term ‘signaling pathways regulating pluripotency of stem cells’ (Figure 7H) and suggests potential OCT4-driven oncogenic de-differentiation of hepatocytes (Yin et al., 2015; Sun et al., 2017).